rehanvdm/warpurl-api-docs/docs/src/managing-subscriptions/subscription.md

 1. Enter the selected details to create a new Subscription.
 Choose the correct Pricing Plan OR enter a Promo Code.
 1. Complete the Billing section by setting up the monthly subscription using PayPal.
 A credit card or PayPal account is needed for this step.
-1. Create 2 DNS records so that we know you own the domains and can issue SSL certificates for the domains.
+1. Create 2 DNS records so that we know you own the domains and can issue SSL certificates for those domains.
 1. Wait for confirmation of the above DNS records.
 Propagation can take anything from 5 minutes to 24 hours, usually it is just a few minutes.
 1. After confirmation is received, we create the infrastructure for the Subscription.
 This usually takes about 15 minutes.
-1. Another 2 DNS records need to be created to point the specified domains to the Subscription infrastructure endpoints created above.
+1. Another 2 DNS records need to be created to point the specified domains (Shortening and Admin) to the Subscription infrastructure endpoints created above.
 1. The Subscription is now usable!
 Create the first Subscription user which is the Super Admin at `https://<your-admin-domain>/auth/register`.
     Instructions would also have been sent via email.